pingyhq/pingy-cli/packages/baby-tolk/README.md

 [![Coverage Status](https://img.shields.io/coveralls/davej/baby-tolk.svg)](https://coveralls.io/r/davej/baby-tolk?branch=master)
 [![Dependency Status](https://david-dm.org/davej/baby-tolk.svg)](https://david-dm.org/davej/baby-tolk)

 This is based on the [Tolk](https://github.com/Munter/tolk) library but does less things based on the "small modules that do one thing" philosophy.
 Specifically, it doesn't inline sourcemaps and doesn't autoprefix CSS.
+It can also optionally minify assets, which Tolk doesn't support.

 Baby Tolk is a "do the right thing" tool for transpiling.
 It reads a file from the file system, transpiles it (including sourcemaps where supported) with the available transpilers.
 It can also optionally minify the output.